Toniq-Labs/extendable-token/README.md

 # EXT Standard - Core (ext-core)
 ## The extendable token standard

-Find below the standard ext-core interface for an extendable token built on the Internet Computer.
 This token standard provides a ERC1155/multi-token-like approach with extensions that can add additional functionality based on the purpose of the token.

-Our EXT standard allows for the following features:
+EXT Standard allows for the following features:
 1. Multiple tokens (which can be a mix, e.g. fungible and non-fungible) within a single canister.
 This provides better computation/gas savings and can reduce complexities.
-Developers can still create a single canister per token as well.
-2. Notifications are built in - similar to `transferAndCall` allowing for better streamlined usage (e.g. doesn't require allow + transferFrom to send to an exchange).
+2. `transferAndCall`-like approach for more streamlined usage (e.g. doesn't require allow + transferFrom to send to an exchange).
-3. Standard supports both native addresses (64 long hex) and principals.
-Developer's can choose to reject supporting one style and return an error.
+3. Supports both native addresses (64 long hex) and principals.
+Developer's can choose to reject one style and return an error if they wish.
-4. Extendable standard with a core query call (extensions) to determine how to work with a particular canister.
+4. EXT Standard provides a method to query a tokens capabilities to aid in deciding how to communicate with it.

 ## Rationale
 Tokens can be used in a wide variety of circumstances, from cryptocurrency ledgers to in-game assets and more.
 These tokens can serve different purposes and therefore need to allow for a wide variety of functionalities.
 On the otherhand, 3rd party tools that need to integrate with tokens would benefit from a standardized interface.

-Our Extended Token promotes modular development of tokens using extensions and a common base/core.
-This provides developers with a more streamlined approach regarding the token ecosystem.
-Token developers can extend their tokens based on their exact use case, and 3rd party developers can build tools around these tokens using the standarized interfaces. `ext-core` allows tools and canisters to query the token canister to determine what extensions are supported providing a way for tools to determine how they communicate with token canisters.
+EXT Standard promotes modular development of tokens using extensions and a common core.
+Token developers can developer their tokens based on their exact use case, and 3rd party developers can build tools around these tokens using the standarized interfaces.

 ## Interface Specification
 The ext-core standard requires the following public entry points: